Oxenhope: Religious sites

-There are two Methodist churches in Oxenhope; one in the village and one in Marsh hamlet north west of Oxenhope.
+There are two Methodist churches in Oxenhope; one in the village and one in Marsh hamlet north-west of Oxenhope.
 Both of these churches are in the Airedale Methodist Circuit.
 There used to be a Baptist church on Moorside Lane (Hawksbridge Baptist Church) but its congregation dwindled and in 2012 it was put up for sale.
 The buildings were sold and were featured on Channel 4's The Restoration Man TV show in early 2016.

 The Church of England 19th-century parish church of St Mary the Virgin is on Hebden Bridge Road and has some interesting glass by the William Morris company.
-The church was founded by the Reverend Joseph Brett Grant at the behest of the Reverend Patrick Brontë.
-The Rev Grant was tireless in collecting money to fund the building of the church and Charlotte Brontë records that he wore out 80 pairs of shoes in his quest to do so.
+The church was founded by the Rev. Joseph Brett Grant at the behest of Patrick Brontë.
+Grant worked to fund the building of the church and a National School; Charlotte Brontë records that he wore out 80 pairs of shoes in his quest to do so.
 The foundation stones of the church were laid down in 1849.